EndPointCorp/end-point-blog/2020/06/18/linux-development-in-windows-10-docker-wsl-2.html.md

 #### The Dockerfile

 Now let’s create a new file called `Dockerfile` which will define what our development environment image will look like.
-For a no frills PHP environment, mine looks like this:
+For a no-frills PHP environment, mine looks like this:

 ```docker
 # The FROM statement says that our image will be based on the official Ubuntu Docker image from Docker Hub: https://hub.docker.com/_/ubuntu